Mike Lee: 2016

 Lee was reelected in 2016.
 He was endorsed by the Club for Growth, the Senate Conservatives Fund, and the National Republican Senatorial Committee.

 2022

 Lee defeated Becky Edwards and Ally Isom in the Republican primary election.
 Isom criticized Lee for seeking a third term after he had supported legislation to limit senators to two terms.

 In the general election, Lee was challenged by independent Evan McMullin, for whom Lee voted for president in 2016.
 The Utah Democratic Party backed McMullin instead of nominating a candidate.
 Polling in September showed Lee with 36% support and McMullin with 34%, with the rest undecided or choosing another candidate.
 According to Jason Perry, the director of the Hinckley Institute of Politics at the University of Utah, Utah had "not seen a Senate race this competitive in decades".
-Lee won the election with 53% of the vote.
+Lee won the election 53% to 43%.

 Tenure

 Scorecards and rankings

 In 2011, Club for Growth gave Lee a 100% score.
 He also received a 100% Conservative voting record for 2011 from the American Conservative Union.
 The Heritage Foundation gave him a 99% score, tied for first with Jim DeMint.
 He received a Liberal Action score of 38%.